-Goal 2: Reduce Homelessness & Increase Stability Public Service Sub-recipients: Four agencies provided Public Services to LMI residents in East Multnomah County; serving 116 individuals.
-All sub-recipients developed new tools, materials and resources in the 2022-23 program year to continue to serve the community and promote stability while responding to the pandemic.
+Goal 2: Reduce Homelessness & Increase Stability Public Service Sub-recipients: Three agencies provided Public Services to LMI residents in East Multnomah County, serving 158 individuals.
+All sub-recipients developed new tools, materials and resources in the 2023-24 program year to continue to serve the community and promote stability while responding to the pandemic.
 Some of the pandemic-related changes have made services increasingly accessible for those who face barriers to participating in person (transportation, schedules, etc.); those changes will be sustained in the future.
-1.Community Energy Project (\$4,250): CEP Do-It Yourself Weatherization & Energy Education Workshops provided education and training in low-cost, small measure weatherization techniques and free materials to low-income residents in East Multnomah County.
-Fifteen (15) households participated in workshops and received free materials to weatherize their homes.
+1.Community Energy Project (\$10,615): CEP Do-It Yourself Weatherization & Energy Education Workshops provided education and training in low-cost, small measure weatherization techniques and free materials to low-income residents in East Multnomah County.
+Forty one (41) households participated in workshops and received free materials to weatherize their homes.
 Energy education classes enable LMI homeowners and renters to take energy-saving measures in future years to both reduce utility expenses and make their homes more energy efficient.
-2.Community Alliance of Tenants (\$7,190): Community Alliance of Tenants (CAT) served 51 renters in East Multnomah County on the Renters' Rights Hotline, the annual goal was 3 workshops to serve up to 45 individuals and 30 individuals to receive council via their hotline call line.
+2.Community Alliance of Tenants (\$13,552): Community Alliance of Tenants (CAT) served (26) household renters in East Multnomah County on the Renters' Rights Hotline, the annual goal was 3 workshops to serve up to 45 individuals and 30 individuals to receive council via their hotline call line.
 CAT met their goal of up to 3 presentations for the year.
 CAT reached close to 2,000 people through 3 renters rights presentations.
 CAT tabled at MHCC Head Start & East County Community Health Resource & Health Fair that had a few hundred people in attendance.
 CAT provided tenant information such as fair housing law, lead poisoning prevention, and the importance of documentation in English and Spanish.
 CAT continued to update content to reflect changing laws and collaborate with Legal Aid Services of Oregon.
-3. Human Solutions, Inc. (\$22,740): The Willow Tree Program provided safe, stable, long-term housing and intensive services to 34 extremely low-income homeless individuals and 7 low income individuals.
-A total of 41 individuals facing significant barriers to housing stability and income selfsufficiency.
+3. Human Solutions, Inc. (\$29,131): The Willow Tree Program provided safe, stable, long-term housing and intensive services to (91) low-income individuals at risk of homelessness and income self-sufficiency.
 All Willow Tree participants work with a Family Advocate and have additional support from client assistance funds to achieve their goals of stabilizing their housing, increasing their income, and providing a safe and supportive home environment to their children.
-4.El Programa Hispano Catolico (\$16,348): EPHC provided career development services to 9 individuals, modifying their curriculum and employing creative outreach (via video calls, flyer distribution in apartment complexes, internal referrals and presentations to high school students) to support participants despite the unprecedented challenges the pandemic brought many of them.
-Services included GED preparation, English literacy, career coaching, career exploration and post-secondary education exploration in conjunction with the EPHC Adult Education program.
-Career navigation and job application support were also provided.

-Activity Accomplishment Details - Goal 3
+Activity Accomplishment Details - Reduce homelessness and increase stability